clue/reactphp-csv/README.md

 Despite its shortcomings, CSV is widely used and this is unlikely to change any time soon.
-In particular, CSV is a very common export format for a lot of tools to interface with spreadsheet processors (such as Exel, Calc etc.).
+In particular, CSV is a very common export format for a lot of tools to interface with spreadsheet processors (such as Excel, Calc etc.).
 This means that CSV is often used for historical reasons and using CSV to store structured application data is usually not a good idea nowadays – but exporting to CSV for known applications continues to be a very reasonable approach.